 Depending on the WordPress theme you have installed, you may also be able to edit your post format …

-To learn more about using post formats in WordPress, go here: WordPress Post Formats
+We have created a detailed tutorial on using post formats in WordPress here: WordPress Post Formats

-When you are done making changes your post, click on Publish > Update to save your changes …
+After you have finished making changes your post, click on Publish > Update to save your changes …

-Note: You can also view changes to your post while working in the Edit Post screen by clicking on ’Preview Changes’ in the Publish box.
+Note: You can also view changes to your post while working in the Edit Post screen by clicking on the ‘Preview Changes’ button .

 A feature that often gets overlooked is that post edit screen boxes can be easily reconfigured to help you work more efficiently when editing posts.

 You can hide or display sections using the Screen Options tab, collapse or expand boxes, and drag and drop different sections to rearrange your post edit screen …

 Now that you know how to edit a post in WordPress, let’s show you how to delete one.

 How To Delete Posts In WordPress – Step-By-Step Tutorial